Open the server Apps tab

 budibase_data:

-PORTHost port to expose(default: 80)JWT_SECRETJWT secretMINIO_ACCESS_KEYMinIO access keyMINIO_SECRET_KEYMinIO secret keyINTERNAL_API_KEYInternal API keyCOUCHDB_USERCouchDB username(default: admin)Execute the Deployment
+PORTHost port to expose(default: 80)JWT_SECRETJWT secretMINIO_ACCESS_KEYMinIO access keyMINIO_SECRET_KEYMinIO secret keyINTERNAL_API_KEYInternal API keyCOUCHDB_USERCouchDB username(default: admin)Start your containers and verify they're running correctly.

 # Launch the stack